-Source/Collection of Data: This information is tracked in the Private Activity Bond [current program year] Summary database by the Program Administrator.
+Source/Collection of Data: This information is tracked in the Private Activity Bond database by the Program Administrator.

 Method of Calculation: This measure will be calculated as the sum of all applications that received a certificate of reservation of the volume cap allocation and those that received a certificate of allocation.